Thomas Sexton (Irish politician)

 Thomas Sexton (1848–1932) was an Irish journalist, financial expert, nationalist politician and Member of Parliament (MP) in the House of Commons of the United Kingdom of Great Britain and Ireland from 1880 to 1896, representing four different constituencies.
-He was High Sheriff of County Dublin in 1887 and Lord Mayor of Dublin 1888–1889.
+He was High Sheriff of County Dublin in 1887 and Lord Mayor of Dublin from 1888 to 1890.
 Sexton was a high ranking member of the Irish Parliamentary Party, raised up by Charles Stewart Parnell himself.
 However, Sexton broke with Parnell and joined the Anti-Parnellites in 1891 following Parnell's marriage scandal.
 Sexton was disheartened by the subsequent infighting amongst the Anti-Parnellites and pulled back from politics.
-He thereafter became the chairman of the Freeman's Journal, one of the largest newspaper in Ireland.
+He thereafter became the chairman of the Freeman's Journal, one of the largest newspapers in Ireland.

 Early life

 Sexton was born at Ballygannon, County Waterford, where he attended the local CBS school.
 Aged 12 he was the chosen from amongst several applicants to a position of clerk with the Waterford and Limerick Railway where he remained until 1867.
 Sexton took work from the Waterford News and other local papers; as well as forming a debating society.
 Moving to Dublin he joined The Nation newspaper becoming its leader-writer.
 In 1879 Sexton joined the Irish National Land League movement, and he became a member of the Parnellite Irish Parliamentary Party.